workap9/SQL-Ecommerce-Database-Project/README.md

     Discount Type

-There are 2 discount types which are Regular (normal day discount offer) and special discount (seasonal or festive discount offer).
+There are 2 discount types: regular (normal day discount offer) and special (seasonal or festive discount offer).

 Rules: